MartinYeung5/AIStarknet-anti-fraud/README.md

 1. Fake application:
 it will be risked. when someone downloads the fake web3 application, they may suffer from the high risk of fraud.

+#### Summary
-* Actually, it still has different types of fraud.
+Actually, it still has different types of fraud.
 Therefore, we may need to pay more attention to prevent these frauds.

 ## Target market
 ### Hong Kong